eliediwa9/Financial-and-Data-Analysis/README.md

 ## [NonameCo FPA & VALUATION (xlsx)]( https://github.com/eliediwa9/Financial-Planning-and-Analysis/blob/main/NoNameCo%20FPA%20%26%20valuation.xlsx)
-Fanancial planning and analysis, including investment analysis and valuation.
-Noname co is facing difficulties to extend its credit line.
-The bank requires the firm to lower its leverage and times earned ratio by year 2012 or otherwise it will not extend its credit.
-Hence, Noname is considering three alternatives:(1) Investment in a TV show porgram that will increase sales, (2) Sell additional shares to an Investment Bank or (3) Acquire Target co.
+- Briefings: analysis of three investments opportunity: (1) Investment in a TV show porgram that will increase sales, (2) Sell additional shares to an Investment Bank or (3) Acquire Target co.
+The firm wants to choose the investment that will lower its leverage and times earned ration by 2012 without arming the interest of existing shareholders.
+- Key skills: Investment project analysis, valuation, financial statements analysis, financial modeling

 ## [HasNameCo MASTER BUDGET(xlsx)](https://github.com/eliediwa9/Financial-Planning-and-Analysis/blob/main/HasNameCo%20Master-Plan.xlsx)
-Operational budgeting (master budget) of Hasname co activities.
-The firm would like to budget its operations for the next six months.
-As a financial controller, my goal is to construct a complete master budget to help the top management make informed decisions.
+- Briefings: master budget of  for the next 6 months, including sales, raw material, direct labor, finished goods and S&GA, and ex-post variance analysis.
+- Key skills: Budgeting & planning, variance analysis, financial modeling

 ## [XYZ firm financial data analysis (xlsx)](https://github.com/eliediwa9/Financial-Planning-and-Analysis/blob/main/XYZ%20Financial%20data%20analysis.xlsx)
-Business Analysis for XYZ firm which has about 10 lines of product and is present in multiple country.
-The management would like to know how profitable each line of product is in each country, each month and each year.
-Hence, my task is to break down product performance into several subgroups to be able to answer these strategic questions.
+- Briefings: analysis of sales data to examine performance by country, month and year and to uncover trends.
+- Key skills: business analysis, advanced excel functions (index-match, pivot table)

 ## [Security and Portfolio Performance Analysis (pdf)](https://github.com/eliediwa9/Financial-and-Data-Analysis/blob/main/Security%20and%20Portfolio%20Performance%20Analysis%20.pdf)
 The objective of this article is to present essential concepts in security analysis and portfolio selection.
 We have conducted an analysis of two investment portfolios: one consisting of technology firms and the other composed of health firms.
 By applying the Markowitz optimization model, we have identified the optimal portfolio for each category.
 Additionally, we have addressed the challenges associated with comparing portfolios using historical and expected returns, and have introduced more robust measures for portfolio evaluation and selection.